 How rare and majestic it is to see a bald eagle in the wild!
 Eagles are selective about where they build their nests and raise their young, as any protective parent should be.
 While they retreat to low-noise and low-traffic areas, it doesn’t mean they are impossible to find.
 Henderson, Kentucky is a unique hot-spot for eagle activity.
 How can you increase your odds of seeing one in-person?
 Keep reading!

-Henderson’s unique location on the mighty Ohio River are what make this town a great area for eagles to thrive.
-Geographically, Henderson’s horseshoe bend in the Ohio River provides more shoreline for eagles to hunt than most cities on the river.
+Henderson’s unique location on the mighty Ohio River is what make this town a great area for eagles to thrive.
+Geographically, Henderson’s Horseshoe Bend in the Ohio River provides more shoreline for eagles to hunt than most cities on the river.
 The width of the Ohio River in Henderson is about half a mile wide, the vastness of the river means eagles face less feeding competition and less interruptions from river traffic to hunt for food.
 With fish as the primary source of their diet, Henderson’s proximity to the river and the Henderson Sloughs keep the eagles coming back.

 One popular observation spot that has a history of eagle activity is on Wolf Hills Road in Henderson.
 You can see the large nests high up in the trees, but be sure to bring your binoculars if you want a close look!
 The Audubon Wetlands Trail is on this road, too (get directions here)!